-Brian McManus, a partner in the Tax Department of Latham & Watkins, focuses his practice on civil and criminal tax litigation and controversies.
+Brian McManus, Chair of Latham & Watkins’ Boston Tax Department, primarily handles civil and criminal tax litigation and controversies.

-Mr. McManus litigates high stakes tax cases before federal and state courts.
+Mr. McManus litigates high-stakes tax cases before federal and state courts throughout the United States.
 He also represents taxpayers in Internal Revenue Service (IRS) audits, appeals, and criminal investigations with the objective of confidentially resolving tax controversies and avoiding litigation.

-With nearly two decades of "inside the beltway" experience in Washington, Mr. McManus frequently handles controversy matters with broader tax policy implications.
-His Washington ties include serving as an Adjunct Professor of Law at Georgetown University Law Center where he teaches IRS Practice and Procedure in the graduate tax (LLM) program.
+Mr. McManus is consistently ranked as a leading lawyer by Chambers USA across Tax categories, including National Tax Controversy and District of Columbia Tax.
+With nearly two decades of “inside the beltway” experience in Washington, Mr. McManus frequently handles controversy matters with broader tax policy implications.
+His Washington ties include serving as an Adjunct Professor of Law at Georgetown University Law Center since 2015 where he teaches IRS Practice and Procedure in the graduate tax (LLM) program.

-Mr. McManus' litigation and controversy practice extends to all areas of federal and state taxation, with an emphasis on disputes involving cross-border and international tax matters, sophisticated corporate transactions, enterprise and asset valuations, transfer pricing, partnerships, oil and gas taxation, tax shelters, and promoter penalty defense.
+Mr. McManus' litigation and controversy practice extends to all areas of federal and state taxation, with an emphasis on disputes involving cross-border and international tax matters, sophisticated corporate transactions, enterprise and asset valuations, transfer pricing, partnerships, oil and gas taxation, tax shelters, promoter penalty defense, cryptocurrency, and tax collection matters.

 Mr. McManus frequently handles sensitive tax matters involving allegations of fraud and potential criminal tax charges.
 He has helped clients avoid severe civil penalties and criminal prosecution, and he regularly advises on voluntary disclosure of domestic and offshore filing errors.